-TO: Name and address/e-mail address of attorney for Acme Name and address of attorney/e-mail address for X Hardware s/ John Doe John Doe, Plaintiff-Appellant, self-represented litigant
+TO: Name and address/e-mail address of attorney for Acme Name and address of attorney/e-mail address for X Hardware s/ John Doe

 PLEASE TAKE NOTICE that on [DATE], the undersigned electronically filed the APPELLANT'S BRIEF with the Clerk of the Appellate Court of Illinois, Second District, 55 Symphony Way, Elgin, IL 60120, a copy of which is herewith served upon you.
 [Number] paper copies of APPELLANT'S BRIEF were also submitted to the Clerk pursuant to the Court's local rules.